andre-st/dotfiles/GAMING.md

 	```
 	[YouTube-Video by WD40 company itself](https://www.youtube.com/watch?v=I35647lHFzA)
 - "joystick drift"
+    - often reported, not yet my problem
+    - "Nintendo wins a class action lawsuit about joy-con drift brought by parents
+        who accused the company of knowingly selling faulty products
+        [...
+N. won] due to the Switch's end user license agreement which prevents lawsuits.
+        [...
+In] the past, Nintendo has faced many other lawsuits over the same issue" (2023)
-    - often reported (not yet my problem but seems solved the same way as spring noise)
+    - two causes: wear and tear (damaged plate below the joystick) or dust/dirt (solved the same way as spring noise)
+    - pressing L3/R3 a lot increases wear and tear
 - "game card could not be read"
     - not yet my problem
     - "headphones trick" (shares PCB with card-reader, powering headphones sometimes changes sth. for the better)